In Search Of Yummy-ness

 Ingredients to make chocolate shortbread cookies in bowls on a green tabletop.

-• All-purpose Flour: The main structural ingredient for these cookies - please do not substitute with other flours.
+• All-purpose Flour: The main structural ingredient for these cookies.
+Please do not substitute with other flours.
 I have not tested alternative flours for this recipe.

-• Cocoa Powder*: Use a Dutch-processed cocoa powder as it provides more chocolatey flavour than natural cocoa powder, and is less bitter.
+• Cocoa Powder: Use a Dutch-processed cocoa powder as it provides more chocolatey flavour than natural cocoa powder, and is less bitter.
+Do not substitute with instant hot cocoa, as it contains sugar and sometimes powdered milk.

 • Unsalted Butter: If you substitute with salted butter, omit the additional salt in the recipe.